 - Ceasing marijuana use after a long period of regular use

-As is the case with people who use alcohol, many people who use marijuana develop the disorder during recovery.
+Many people who use marijuana develop depersonalization symptoms during recovery.
 In some ways, this can be understood as a sign of active changes in the brain as it adjusts to the absence of the drug.
 Sustained treatment usually resolves these symptoms, especially if they are addressed directly as part of an integrated treatment system.

 Depersonalization-Derealization Disorder and Alcohol